web-rockcodes/web-rockcodes/README.md

 ### Hi there, I'm [Ankit Maniya] 👋

-I am a third year Machine Learning Ph.D. candidate at [Federation University](https://federation.edu.au), Australia.
-Apart from that I am seasonal ML developer that loves writing articles (on Machine Learning, Data Science, Productivity and PhD Tips) and contributing to open source.
+I am a 2nd year PG candidate at [Conestoga College](https://www.conestogac.on.ca), Australia.
+Apart from that I am full stack developer and contributing to open source.

 ## Skills: